 Getting started in any new profession or activity takes focus and energy and you need to ensure that you tackle the tasks with enthusiasm to your limits while you learn but whilst being realistic about the outcomes you should expect early on.

-When we are talking about starting out as a trader, this period can be especially challenging as it is your own money you are putting at risk and managing your personality traits can be difficult.
+When we are talking about starting out as an investor/trader, this period can be especially challenging as it is your own money you are putting at risk and managing your personality traits can be difficult.

 Novice traders tend to fall into one of two camps: the fearful and the overconfident.
 Both of these need to address the issues they bring with them as neither profile leads to long-term success.

 The fearful ones will shy away from any kind of risk, they can easily be frightened and so any inclination that the trade is going against them will get them out prematurely.

 They have such self-belief and a gung-ho attitude that they don’t hesitate to put large amounts of their trading capital on an individual trade even when there is no clear sign that the trade has any greater chance of success than others.

 Overall the majority of novice and long-term traders fall in the middle of these two extremes.
 Being in any particular group is not so much an issue if you can acknowledge which personality type you lean towards and manage your trading accordingly.

-Their biggest challenge is break the fear factor enough that they can sit out a trade to the point where they can turn a reasonable profit.
+Their biggest challenge is to break the fear factor enough that they can sit out a trade to the point where they can turn a reasonable profit.
 They need to be helped to overcome the panic that arises and to trust in their trading plan and execute it exactly as laid out and avoid hesitation on entry and jump out at the wrong point.

 Indeed it should be noted that professional experienced traders can also have the same fear and reluctance to enter into a trade, but the difference is that they have a personal method for managing this fear.

 They believe they can ‘spot’ or ‘feel’ a winning opportunity and don’t bother with the detailed planning process but just jump, typically also putting more capital at risk than is sensible.
 Perhaps this was due to the fact that they started out lucky and made big gains even though they broke their rules.
 Their confidence is reinforced and their invincibility grows.

 Some overconfident traders are even putting on a front as they feel that they cannot show their lack of confidence and reservations since everyone perceives the successful trader as bold and fearless.
 Or so they believe.

 They can learn how to set up detailed trading plans and the benefit of protective stops and how to determine where to level them so that they don’t stop out the trade too early but ensure that exposure to risk is limited if the markets turn against them.
-In addition they should set realistic goals that can be achieved easily enough to provide encouragement to continue on the same path.
+In addition, they should set realistic goals that can be achieved easily enough to provide encouragement to continue on the same path.